 Cruising And The Drake Passage

-Just within the past couple of weeks we’ve come across a few articles discussing heavy seas in Drake Passage and the problems encountered by cruise ships under way to Antarctica.
-It’s not really clear what the message being sent is attempting to convey but we’re left with the likely message being that some regions are just too dangerous for travel cruising.
-Is the Drake Passage crossings really too dangerous for cruise itineraries?
-Perhaps they are attempting to warn potential passengers that this is a cruise that shouldn’t be taken.
-Whatever the intent of the reporting it is misplaced.
+Just within the last year we’ve come across a few articles discussing heavy seas in Drake Passage and the problems encountered by cruise ships under way to Antarctica.
+It’s not really clear what the message being sent is attempting to convey but we’re left with the likely message being that some regions are just too dangerous for recreational cruising.

 The real question that needs to be answered is how serious can the waves be, how dangerous is the crossing and is the trip really worth the risks?